weic6/GoHike/README.md

 # GoHike

 Go, Hikes!
 Explore your next hiking spots!
+This full stack web app was built with Express and Reacts.

 ## Run guide